How to relax at home without drugs or alcohol

 1. Face: Push your eyebrows together as if frowning, then release.

-2. Neck: Gently tilt your head forwards, pushing your chin towards your chest.
+2. Neck: Gently tilt your head forward, pushing your chin towards your chest.
 Then slowly lift your head again.

 3. Shoulders: Pull them towards your ears like a shrug.
 Then relax them downwards towards your feet.